IT’S A BEST BUY BECAUSE:

 The MDX is Acura’s 7-passenger crossover SUV, and it’s been a consistent best seller for the brand since its introduction in 2001.
-Trim levels ascend through entry-level Base, volume Technology, more feature-rich Technology with Entertainment, and top-line Advance Entertainment.
-Base versions have a fairly high level of standard equipment, including leather upholstery, heated power front seats, power liftgate, sunroof, and rearview camera.
+Trim levels (which Acura handles like option packages) ascend through entry-level Base, volume Technology, more feature-rich Technology with Entertainment, and top-line Advance and Advance with Entertainment.
+A new AcuraWatch Plus suite of safety equipment (the contents of which are detailed below) is optional on all but the Advance trim levels, where it’s standard.
+Base MDXs have a fairly high level of standard equipment, including leather upholstery, heated power front seats, power liftgate, sunroof, and rearview camera.
 Keyless entry with pushbutton engine start and LED headlights are standard.
-The MDX is one of the lightest vehicles in its segment, checking in at a couple hundred pounds less than some 2-row, 5-passenger crossovers, including the Lexus RX and Cadillac SRX.
+The MDX is one of the lightest vehicles in its segment, checking in at a couple hundred pounds less than some 2-row, 5-passenger crossovers.

-The EPA rates the MDX at 20 city/28 highway with front drive and 18/27 with AWD.
-In Consumer Guide® testing, we averaged 19.0 mpg in an AWD model.
+The EPA rates the MDX at 19 city/27 highway with front drive and 18/26 with AWD.
+MDXs with the Advance Package have an auto start/stop feature that bumps their city number up by 1 mpg in both FWD and AWD models.
 Acura recommends premium-grade gasoline.